Wallace Sterling

-John Ewart Wallace Sterling (August 6, 1906 – July 1, 1985) was an American educator who served as President of Stanford University between 1949 and 1968.
+John Ewart Wallace Sterling (August 6, 1906 – July 1, 1985) was an American educator who served as the 5th President of Stanford University between 1949 and 1968.

 Life and career

 Sterling was born in Linwood, Ontario, the son of Annie (née Wallace) and William Sterling, a Methodist clergyman.
 He pursued his undergraduate studies at the University of Toronto and received a Master of Arts degree from the University of Alberta.
+Sterling played football and basketball at the University of Toronto and coached both sports at Alberta.

 He began his doctoral studies in history at Stanford University in 1932, serving on the research staff of the Hoover Institution.
-Upon receiving a Ph.D. in 1938, he joined the faculty of the California Institute of Technology.
+He received a Ph.D. in 1938 with a dissertation on "Diplomacy and the newspaper press in Austria Hungary, Midsummer 1914."
+It was never published.
+He joined the faculty of the California Institute of Technology.
 In 1948, he left Caltech to head the Huntington Library and Art Gallery and shortly afterward was offered the Stanford presidency.

 Sterling was married to Anna Maria Shaver.

 Stanford presidency

 During his 20-year term as president he oversaw the growth of Stanford from a financially troubled regional university to a financially sound, internationally recognized academic powerhouse, "the Harvard of the West".
 Achievements during his tenure included: